Freedom

 position, just as they

-expropriated and exploited
+expropriated and exploited the

-the concept of liberalism.
+concept of liberalism.
+(Yes,

-(Yes, Virginia, Karl Marx
+Virginia, Karl Marx was a

-was a reactionary!)
+reactionary!)

-Riding on
+Riding

-purloined prestige, they
+on purloined prestige, they

 perverted the concept of

-individual rights at its
+individual rights at its root

-root so that it came to mean
+so that it came to mean not

-not liberty from others but
+liberty from others but

 service from others.
-Who
+Who needs

-needs the right to pursue
+the right to pursue happiness

-happiness when one has the
+when one has the right to be

-right to be made happy (even
+made happy (even if the

-“happiness” should render
+should render the indentured

-it miserable)?
+providers of it miserable)?

-This was a view of
+was a view of rights that

-agency right out of
+wiped moral agency right out

-existence.
+of existence.
 Positive rights

 are thus nothing more than